Gergling/quadrahedron/README.md

 'getModule' simply returns the angular module object.

 My choice of component naming convention is a personal preference, but not necessary to run QH.
+That said, QH does store component meta-data by this naming convention.